 Undoubtedly, the number could be higher if more wage theft victims reported their employers and file claims of wage theft.
 But victims of wage theft are often afraid to report violations because they are afraid of employer retaliation.
 Other unscrupulous employers get away with the offense because employees don't know how to fight back.

 The first step to fighting back is hiring an Ohio wage theft attorney.
 At Babin Law, LLC, our attorneys are knowledgeable in all the laws against wage theft.
-We also have a history of fighting for workers to get fair wages and help you get your unpaid salary.
+We also have a history of fighting for workers to get fair wages and may be able to help you get your unpaid salary.

 What Is Wage Theft?